So what does it mean?

 The most important step is to apply to ALL of the nomination categories for which you are eligible.
 Typically, you will have four sources: your three Members of Congress (two Senators and one Representative) and the Vice-President.
 Members of military families have an additional nomination source through the President, who has unlimited nominations and up to 100 appointments.
 Other potential routes exist, but these five are the most prevalent.
 Make sure you complete each application as defined by each nomination source.

 The importance of this act of self-discipline will reveal itself if you somehow miss gaining a nomination.
-First, the admissions office at each of the service academies will be aware of your predicament, but (just in case) I recommend contacting them in mid-December if you do not have a nomination in hand.
+First, the admissions office at each of the service academies will be aware of your predicament, but (just in case) I recommend contacting them in early January if you do not have a nomination in hand.
 The office contact will work with you, your Congressional representatives and others, to ‘find’ you a nomination.

 One alternative (behind the scenes) is a request by an Admissions officer to one of your Members of Congress to replace a nominee that they are positive will not be able to use the nomination.
 Clearly, this request will be quite awkward if you (the candidate) never bothered to pursue the nomination originally (by skipping all of the requirements met by her or his nominees).
 As you recall, each MOC may nominate up to 10 candidates for each of their open slots so the substitution should be straightforward if you followed my earlier advice!